kumparan/kumparanian/README.md

       If you found any issues, feel free report it at: https://github.com/kumparan/kumparanian/issues

-Then read our assessment and you should be good.
+then read our assessment and you should be good.

-The following section is not required for candidate, only for project's documentation purpose.
+Subsequent sections are not required for candidate as it intended only for project's documentation purpose.

 ## Kumparan's Model Interface
 The first component of Kumparanian is a
 [Kumparan's Model Interface](./interface/model.py).
-We've designed such interface for Machine Learning model that allow us to design a problem so that it will have a deterministic result.
+We've designed an interface for Machine Learning model that allows us to design a problem to have deterministic result.

 The model interface contains 3 required methods: `train`, `predict` and `save`.
 The candidate will solve the assessment test by implement the `train`